khgwak/khgwak/README.md

-- 👋 Hi, I’m Hi.
-I'm Kyeonghwan Gwak(곽경환) 🤗
+- 👋 Hi, I'm Kyeonghwan Gwak(곽경환) 🤗
 I'm currently an undergraduate student at Ulsan National Institute of Science and Technology(UNIST), double majoring in Computer Science and Engineering(CSE) and Mathematical Sciences.
 And I'm an undergraduate intern in UNIST Vision & Learning LAB(UVLL) at UNIST led by Prof. Seungryul Baek.
 Also, I've been selected as the candidate for Research Officer for National Defense(ROND) in the field of EECS.